LinArcX/captain-ballard/README.md

     <h4 align="center">List of all projects that captain-ballard are watching. <a href="https://github.com/LinArcX/captain-ballard/issues/1">[more]</a></h4>
 </h1>

+# NO LONGER MAINTAINED.
+Looking for an alternaive?
+See: https://github.com/LinArcX/giti

 ## A long time ago..
 I had many projects on my computer some of which were managed by git.
 After a couple of months, I accidentally lost all of my data and projects.
 And this gave me a good motivation to start a project that monitors my projects and reports me the changes periodically.